-- Qualified plug-in electric and electric vehicle credit.
-Include on line 40b any credit from Form 8834.
-Qualified Plug-in Electric and Electric Vehicle Credit.
-Complete and attach Form 8834. - Credit to holders of tax credit bonds.
-Enter the amount of the credit to holders of clean renewable energy bonds (for bonds issued before 2010), new clean renewable energy bonds, Gulf tax credit bonds, Midwestern tax credit bonds, qualified energy conservation bonds, qualified forestry conservation bonds, qualified zone academy bonds (for bonds issued after October 3, 2008), qualified school construction bonds, and Build America bonds, and attach Form 8912.
+• Qualified electric vehicle credit.
+Include on line 41b any credit from Form 8834, Qualified Electric Vehicle Credit.
+Complete and attach Form 8834.

+· Credit to holders of tax credit bonds.
+Enter the amount of the credit to holders of clean renewable energy bonds (for bonds issued before 2010), new clean renewable energy bonds, qualified energy conservation bonds, qualified zone academy bonds, gualified school construction bonds, and Build America bonds, and attach Form 8912.

-Line 40c.
-General Business
+Line 41c.
+General Business Credit

-Enter on line 40c the organization's total general business credit (excluding the work opportunity credit, the empowerment zone and renewal community employment credit, the Indian employment credit, the energy efficient appliance credit, and the credit for employer differential wage payments).
+Enter on line 41c the organization's total general business credit (excluding the work opportunity credit, the empowerment zone employment credit, the Indian employment credit, and the credit for employer differential wage payments).
 Additionally, in some cases, certain general business credits should not be claimed if the seller of the property discloses to the organization that the seller intends to claim the credit and discloses the tentative amount of the credit.
-These include the qualified plug-in electric and electric vehicle credit, the alternative motor vehicle credit, the alternative fuel vehicle refueling property credit, and the qualified plug-in electric drive motor vehicle credit.
+These include the qualified electric vehicle credit, the alternative motor vehicle credit, the alternative fuel vehicle refueling property credit, and the qualified plug-in electric drive motor vehicle credit.

 The organization is required to file Form 3800, General Business Credit, to claim any business credit.
-For a list of credits, see Form 3800, Include the allowable credit from Form 3800, Part II, line 32, on Form 990-T, line 40c.
+For a list of credits, see Form 3800.
+Include the allowable credit from Form 3800.
+Part II. line 32, on Form 990-T, line 41c.

-An organization described in section 501(c) which is exempt CAUTION from tax under section 501(a)

-should not use Form 3800 to claim the refundable small employer tax credit for certain health insurance premiums paid on behalf of its employees.
-See the instructions for line 44f.
+An organization described in section 501(c) which is exempt CAUTION from tax under section 501(a) should not use Form 3800 to claim the refundable small employer tax credit for certain health insurance premiums paid on behalf of its employees.
+See the instructions for line 45f.

-Line 40d.
+Line 41d.
 Credit for Prior Year Minimum Tax